-If the complaint still remains unresolved you can ask that the matter is referred to the Channel Island Competition and Regulatoty Authorities (CICRA), which, in turn, will receive a report from the Trading Standards Service.
+If the complaint still remains unresolved you can ask that the matter is referred to the Guernsey Competition & Regulatory Authority (GCRA), which, in turn, will receive a report from the Trading Standards Service.
 Both you and Guernsey Post will receive copies of the report.
-CICRA will progress the complaint in whatever manner it considers appropriate.
-Trading Standardswill periodically report to CICRA to provide details of complaints it has received under this procedure.
+GCRA will progress the complaint in whatever manner it considers appropriate.
+Trading Standardswill periodically report to GCRA to provide details of complaints it has received under this procedure.

 Nothing within this scheme or process is intended to prevent you as a customer from seeking resolution through the courts.